liambll/MRI-cardiac-segmentation/README.md

 I verify that the contours are parsed correctly by:
 - writing unittest for parsing functions to ensure it has the intended output
 - saving the generated outputs of DICOM image data and contour binary mask side-by-side and visually comparing the outputs.
 There 96 matching DICOM-contour pairs.
-The generated outputs for these pairs are available here:
+The generated outputs for these pairs are available at: https://drive.google.com/drive/folders/1Gq05iVeGwnDG3coyE3WQr1GccCZ0O8lX?usp=sharing

 A sample output is shown below:<br/>
 <img src="assets/SCD0000101_68.dcm.png" alt="" width="50%"><br/>